anestisb/android-prepare-vendor/README.md

 bytecode (APKs, JARs) pre-optimized to reduce boot time and their original `classes.dex` stripped to reduce disk size.
-As such, these missing pre-built components need to be repaired/de-optimized prior to be included, since AOSP build is not capable to import pre-optimized modules as part of the makefile tree.
+As such, these missing pre-built components need to be repaired/de-optimized prior to be included, since AOSP build is not capable to import pre-optimized bytecode modules as part of the makefile tree.

 Scripts & tools included in this repository aim to automate the extraction, processing and generation of vendor specific data using factory images as